Lake Powell Navajo Tribal Park And Antelope Canyon471 Votes Currently Closed

 Get a map of the park before you begin to explore.
 There are five major things to explore: the upper and lower Antelope Canyon, and the upper and lower east waterholes.

 The Antelope canyon is what everyone comes to see, a narrow slot canyon carved through Navajo sandstone by millions of ears of water erosion.
 It's thought that once upon a time, herds of pronghorn galloped through the canyon, hence its name.
 We've known of it ever since we came in contact with the Navajo people, who held the canyon in mystic regard.
 There's something temple-like and surreal about it.
 Also pretty are the waterhole canyons, which are pretty and delicate looking red sandstone formations of a similar nature.
 They both have two parts, upper and lower, and can only be visited by guided tour, and only for 2 hours each.

-Lake Powell Navajo Tribal Park And Antelope Canyon Information
+Lake Powell Navajo Tribal Park And Antelope Canyon Travel Tips

 - To access areas in the Navajo Nation, you MUST get a camping, hiking or back-country permit from the Fish and Wildlife department.
 This is not included in the Entrance Fee.

 - Flash flooding can cause the canyon to be closed for several months at a time.